Cousins, Cook lead Vikings past Jones, Lions

 Matthew Stafford passed for 364 yards, and Jones caught 10 passes for 93 yards for Detroit (2-3-1).
 Minnesota star receiver Adam Thielen left the game in the first quarter due to a hamstring injury after catching a touchdown pass.
 Detroit's top running back, Kerryon Johnson, exited in the first half with a knee injury.

 Cousins' 15-yard scoring pass to Kyle Rudolph with 5:40 remaining gave the Vikings a 35-24 lead.
-Jones' fourth touchdown reception, from 2 yards out, cut the Vikings' lead to five, but Detroit's two-point try failed.
+Jones' fourth touchdown reception, from 2 yards out, cut the Vikings' lead to five points, but Detroit's two-point try failed.

 Cook's 4-yard scoring run with 1:55 left clinched Minnesota's win.
 The score was tied 21-all at halftime.